DougieTheDev/dougieTheDev/README.md

 <img src="/img/DougieTheDev.png" alt="My photo" width="100%" style="border-radius: 30%;" />
+👋🏽 Hi!
+My name is Daniel!
+But you can call me Dougie.

 # 💫 About Me:
 I’m a first-generation Jamaican and Puerto Rican software engineer passionate about using tech as a tool for impact and growth.
 I’ve always been drawn to solving real problems with real code.<br>